-But one of the secret ingredients I used to clean my Crocs is the Dawn Platinum Powerwash Dish Spray.
+But one of the secret ingredients I use to clean my Crocs is the Dawn Platinum Powerwash Dish Spray.
 Of course, it worked like a charm.

 So one of the Spring cleaning tasks I do is cleaning our outdoor toys for the Spring/Summer season.
 Well, I had gotten my daughter the upgrade on her Weehoo ride used.
 And so it needed a deep cleaning but so did all of our bikes.

-Without touching the chain and removing the needed grease, I began spraying the wheels and spokes: the seat and Ewwww gross handles.
-I told you I clean everything.
+Without touching the chain and removing the needed grease, I sprayed the wheels and spokes: the seat and, Ewwww, gross handles.
+I told you I cleaned everything.

 I waited a few mins and, using my silver bucket with warm water, began to wash it down.
 The spokes began to shine, and the handles dripped gross dirty water.
 But the rubber felt nice again, and dawn power wash renewed the grip.